The Legend of Billie Jean

 The Legend of Billie Jean is a 1985 American action drama film directed by Matthew Robbins.
-It stars Helen Slater, Keith Gordon, Christian Slater, and Peter Coyote.
+It stars Helen Slater, Keith Gordon, Christian Slater (in his film debut), and Peter Coyote.

 The plot follows Billie Jean Davy, a young woman from Texas, and her brother Binx, who become fugitives after a confrontation with a local bully turns violent.
 Billie Jean demands justice and becomes an icon, leading to a standoff with the authorities.

 Plot

 Billie Jean Davy, a young woman from Corpus Christi, Texas, rides with her younger brother, Binx, on his Honda Elite scooter to a lake to go swimming.
-Stopping for a milkshake at a convenience store, they have to deal with Hubie Pyatt, a rowdy teen, and his friends hitting on Billie Jean.
+Stopping for a milkshake at a Sonic fast food joint, they have to deal with Hubie Pyatt, a rowdy teen, and his friends hitting on Billie Jean.
 However, Binx humiliates Hubie by throwing a milkshake in his face.
 Later at the lake, as Billie Jean tells Binx about the weather in Vermont (a place he wants to visit), Hubie steals Binx's scooter.

 As Binx looks for his scooter later that night, Billie Jean goes to the authorities with her friends Putter and Ophelia.
 They report the theft to Detective Larry Ringwald, who urges them to wait and see if matters resolve.
 At home, Billie Jean finds Binx beaten and his scooter severely damaged.
 The next day, Billie Jean, Binx, and Ophelia go to Mr. Pyatt's shop and learn that repairing the scooter will cost $608.
 While initially appearing helpful and understanding, Pyatt propositions Billie Jean and then attempts to rape her.
 Meanwhile, Binx and Ophelia enter the store to check on Billie Jean when Binx finds a gun in the cash register while looking for the money to fix his scooter.
 A distressed Billie Jean flees from the back of the store.
 Binx aims the weapon at Pyatt, who says that the gun is unloaded.
 Binx then fires it, wounding Pyatt in the shoulder.
 The siblings and Ophelia flee and become fugitives, along with Putter, who comes with them.